Ah, the joys of instant video streaming.

 That's like crawling through a narrow pipe lined with broken glass for several hours, only to emerge without loosing any appendages and not fainting from blood loss to discover that your reward is to crawl through the pipe again, except this time it's narrower, electrified, and filled with the smell of rotting meat.

-Metroid: Other M is not a bad game.
+The Verdict: Metroid: Other M is not a bad game.
 It's just not a particularly good one.
 The fun you may experience while playing it will quickly get quenched by all of the game's problems.

 It's a poor entry in what has, until now, been a stellar franchise.